DamienDeSousa/scheduledTaskBundle/README.md

 A Symfony Bundle that schedule tasks and commands on Windows and Linux.
 It uses the cron system from Linux on both operating systems.

+## What's new on this version ?

+Unit tests are added to test the `Dades\ScheduledTaskBundle\Service\ScheduledTaskService`.

 ## Installation

 1. Run the following command to add the bundle to your project as a composer dependency: